ourPLCC/plcc/CONTRIBUTING.md

 - Contribute changes by publishing your feature branch and issueing a pull-request to master in the original repository.

+There are several ways to contribute.
+Below I describe two common ways.
+The first assumes you do not have write privileges to the repository, the second are for those who do have write privileges.
+Anyone can use the first.
+Only those who have been granted write privileges can use the second.
+If you would like to apply for write privileges, please open an issue requesting access, and explain why.

 ## Contributing with a fork

 This proceedure does not require any special privileges to contribute changes.